pipecraft2/user_guide/doc/example_analyses_DADA2_16S.rst

 We need to specify the location of the **reference DATABASE** for the taxonomic classification of our ASVs.
 Click on the header of ``dada2_database`` setting, which directs you to the `DADA2-formatted reference databases web page <https://benjjneb.github.io/dada2/training.html>`_.
 Here, we are using ``silva_nr99_v138.2_toSpecies_trainset.fa.gz``.
+See other databases available for taxonomy annotation :ref:`here <databases>`.

 |DADA2_assign_tax_expand|